Facilitating world-class research

 Econic Technologies ask that all accounts-related correspondence (invoices, credit notes, statements) be emailed to email@example.com rather than sent by post.

 The ERC have posted a statement on their website (last updated on 16 April) stating that they are doing their upmost to remain fully operational during this period, that grant management activities continue as normal (although technical issues may slow some processes down) and that panel evaluations are currently being organised remotely.
 The 2020 Advanced Grant call is open with a deadline of 26 August.
 Under the terms of the (Brexit) Withdrawal Agreement, UK based PIs can apply and, if successful, will be funded by the ERC for the duration of their project, regardless of project start dates.

 Information relating to the impact of the coronavirus on MSCA fellows is maintained on the Coronavirus: information for the MSCA Community page.
-The Research Executive Agency (REA) have released a statement advising grantees and fellows to follow the travel advice provided by national authorities and to cancel or postpone all non-essential travel where possible.
-REA will adopt a flexible approach towards projects that fail to meet grant agreement obligations due to the COVID-19 containment measures, and may apply the rules on force majeure, or extend the duration of projects.
-Projects will be assessed on a case-by-case basis and grantees and fellows should speak to their REA project officer and to the Research Services European & International team (email@example.com) if they require support.
+The Research Executive Agency (REA) will adopt a flexible approach towards projects that fail to meet grant agreement obligations due to the COVID-19 containment measures, and may apply the rules on force majeure, or agree nil-cost extensions for projects.
+Projects will be assessed on a case-by-case basis and fellows should speak to their REA project officer and to the Research Services European & International team (email@example.com) if they require support.

 The Commission has released a statement explaining that it will apply maximum flexibility in the implementation of the programme, within the limits of the applicable legal framework.
 To deal with participants being unable to travel, or return home, due to COVID-19 restrictions, Erasmus+ National Agencies are now permitted to invoke force majeure clauses whereby they may accept additional costs up to a maximum grant amount.
 Planned activities may also be postponed by up to 12 months per project.
 Following the Commission's statement, the UK National Agency has published dedicated travel advice for regions affected by the COVID-19 outbreak.